boazsegev/plezi-website/docs/guides/index.html.md

 3. Create an easily scalable backend for your SPA.

+You can start exploring demo code, guides and documentation using the links in the menu to your left.
+If you're using a small screen (i.e., mobile), you will need to click the top-left menu button to show the links.

+## Where Plezi comes from

+The original inspiration for Plezi came to me when I was working with a friend on a game that used socket.io for the real-time communication.

+Not only do I find Ruby is much more fun to work with, I also find some of socket.io's features to be quite vexing.
+I wanted more control over what was happening and most of all I wanted to avoid Javascript.

+Plezi's goal were:

+1. Support client to server and server to client communication in real-time.

+	Since I had the model of an interactive game in my head, it was important that updates could be sent to the players in real-time and that the plays could push updates to the server without nagotiating a new connection for each update.

+2. Support client-(server)-client real-time communication.

+	As games go, it was important that the player's "moves" could be made known to other players - maybe to one more player, maybe a group of specific players and maybe all the players, but this communication of messages between different connections had to be there.

+3. Support easy scalability.

+	I was really hoping my friend's game would be a wonderful success... and I wanted to think that all the games or applications that will be written using Plezi would also find success.
+It was important to me that the applications written using Plezi would be easy to scale as more users enjoyed them.

+4. Allow easy fallback to AJAX when websockets wasn't accessible...
+BUT without taking away from the programmer's control over the choice of mechanism.

+	At the time, websockets weren't as common or as well supported as today.
+For this reason, I wanted it to be easy to use the same code for both types of communication and keep things a bit more DRY.

+	This is why there aren't "websocket-controllers" and "http-controllers" - a controller can do both and also use it's Http methods for websocket data and events.

+Another thing that was important for me was to have a 'diet-Rails' alternative.
+As Ruby on Rails was getting more mature it was also getting more complicated and bloated.

+I wanted Plezi to be easy... and it is.

+Plezi is so easy, you can write and run an whole application with just the `irb` terminal - try doing that with Rails or Sinatra, see where that gets you ;-)

 ## Start exploring

 To your left you will find a menu with the list of available guides and demo code.